vanallenlab/moalmanac-db/LOG.md

 - (EMA) PD-L1 (CPS >= 1) and sensitivity to pembrolizumab in combination with paclitaxel, with or without bevacizumab, for the treatment of patients with epithelial ovarian, fallopian tube, or primary peritoneal carcinoma.

 Revised entries:
+- (EMA) _BCR_::_ABL1_ and sensitivity to asciminib for patients with chronic phase chronic myeloid leukemia removed an eligibility requirement of being previously treated with two or more tyrosine kinase inhibitors.
 - (EMA) _BRAF_ V600 and sensitivity to trametinib in combination with dabrafenib is now approved for adolescent patients aged 12 years and older with melanoma.